NextCenturyCorporation/AIDA-Interchange-Format/README.md

 * `3 (File Error)`.
 There was a problem reading one or more files or directories.
 Validation may have been performed on a subset of specified KBs.
 If there is an error loading any ontologies or SHACL files, then no validation is performed.

 ### Running the validator in code
-To run the validator programmatically in Java code, first use `ValidateAIF.create()` to create a validator object, then call one of the public `validateKB()` methods.
+To run the validator programmatically in Java code, first use one of the public `ValidateAIF.createXXX()` methods to create a validator object, then call one of the public `validateKB()` methods.
-`create()` accepts a set of domain ontology CharSources and several flags.
+`createForLDCOntology()` and `createForProgramOntology()` are convenience wrappers for `create()`, which is flexible enough to take a Set of ontologies.
+All creation methods accept a flag for validating against restricted AIF.
 See the JavaDocs.

 Note: the original `ValidateAIF.createForDomainOntologySource()` method remains for backward compatibility.